-Erich Mendelsohn and a Reconstitution of Geographical Forms, 1919-1929 his selection of photographs for Amerika, Mendelsohn was among the first to apply that language to subject matter which itself embodied modernity.
+of reception," relating to established German perceptions about the United States,34 yet one must include among those expectations too the "visual language" of modernism.
+In his selection of photographs for Amerika, Mendelsohn was among the first to apply that language to subject matter which itself embodied modernity.35

 In his travels to Russia, the first of which occurred in 1925, Mendelsohn carried with him different expectations.
-Kathleen James has written that Mendelsohn's perceptions of Russia were based on his identification of the place with "Eastern" spiritual values, distinct from those prevalent in the more-familiar societies of Western Europe.
-Such values were essentially pre-modern, and were described by Mendelsohn in his correspondence as a "yearning for salvation," combined with an "Eastern resignation."
-So it is not surprising that his photographs of Russia's physical environment reflected his attempt to represent both.
+Kathleen James has written that Mendelsohn's perceptions of Russia were based on his identification of the place with "Eastern" spiritual values, distinct from those prevalent in the more-familiar societies of Western Europe.36 Such values were essentially pre-modern, and were described by Mendelsohn in his correspondence as a "yearning for salvation," combined with an "Eastern resignation."37 So it is not surprising that his photographs of Russia's physical environment reflected his attempt to represent both.
 One encounters salvation, in the form of ornate, ecclesiastical architectural forms or the utopian designs of contemporary architects [Figure 14]; and one encounters resignation, in the form of crude, labor-intensive construction techniques or (for Mendelsohn) even cruder visual sentimentality [Figure 15].

 Russia's unique geographical extent also impressed Mendelsohn.
 One senses here another "horizon of reception," since his mention of the Russian landscape is invariably tied to that same conceptual framework with which he sees Russian spirituality.
-After his second visit in 1926, he wrote to his wife that "[t]he endless space of Russia makes dream and aspiration - idea and action - impenetrable in the negative sense, infinite in the positive."
-To be sure, as yet another paraphrase for "resignation" and "salvation," these words tell us little.
+After his second visit in 1926, he wrote to his wife that "[t]he endless space of Russia makes dream and aspiration - idea and action - impenetrable in the negative sense, infinite in the positive."38 To be sure, as yet another paraphrase for "resignation" and "salvation," these words tell us little.
 But his identification of these terms with a spatial experience suggests continuity with his earlier treatment of landscape.
 As before, for Mendelsohn, one's experience of landscape remains essentially abstract and made possible, primarily, by vision.
 And, as before, Mendelsohn projects onto such abstraction opposing ideas, the dialectic of which might effect some kind of genius loci.
 In all cases, that dialectic would derive from an architect's design, without which those elements would remain in visual and - essentially - moral conflict.

 Therefore, where the natural landscape is actually described verbally in his book Russland Europa Amerika, conceived to document Mendelsohn's impressions of the Soviet Union, the photographs to which words refer suppress natural details in favor of architectural ones.
-Several of Mendelsohn's captions evoke "the Russian sky," the landscape, and the "blue Southern sky," this last phrase even in photographs of buildings as far north as Moscow.
-Yet, at best, the visual role of landscape elements is primarily to complement the architectural elements within his photographs, either through counterpoint or reflection [Figure 16].
+Several of Mendelsohn's captions evoke "the Russian sky," the landscape, and the "blue Southern sky," this last phrase even in photographs of buildings